Shahanak98/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 - Task 5: Create a table in the SQL Database and select data columns for encryption

-#### Task 1: Enable a client application to access the Azure SQL Database service.
+#### Task 1: Enable a client application to access the Azure SQL Database service

 In this task, you will enable a client application to access the Azure SQL Database service.
 This will be done by setting up the required authentication and acquiring the Application ID and Secret that you will need to authenticate your application.
 T